 King & Wood Mallesons refers to the network of firms which are members of the King & Wood Mallesons network.
 Legal services are provided independently by each of the separate member firms.
-No member firm nor any of its partners or members acts as agent for any other member firm or any of its partners or members.
-No individual partner or member in any member firm has authority to bind any other member firm.
+No member firm nor any of its partners or members acts as agent for any other member firm or any of its partners or members acts as agent for any member firm has authority to bind any other member firm.
 See kwm.com for more information.